PeterCamilleri/CX16/vm/sweet_16.md

 used _bk_ instruction.
 The simple implementation would be to encode a 16 bit subroutine address, but other ideas include using a single post byte to index into a table of subroutines.
 It might even be possible to add banked memory support.
-Not sure how that would work.
+Not sure how that would work and on sober reflection, simpler seems to be better.

 ## References: